oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     ![Navigate to result](images/target-databases.png  " ")

-21. You will see **hr.subnet.vcn.oraclevcn.com_FINANCE** PDB in the Name.
+21. You will come across the **hr.subnet.vcn.oraclevcn.com_FINANCE** PDB in the Name.

     ![Navigate to result](images/select-pluggable-pdb.png  " ")

-    Click on the selected PDB, you will be navigated to the pluggable database page.
+    Click on the selected PDB, you will be taken to the pluggable database page.

     ![Navigate to result](images/dbs-pdb-page.png " ")